rowanshah/Liquidity_Risk/README.md

 # Liquidity Risk

 The Liquidity_Risk_AMG.ipynb contains everything - EDA, model training and evaluation.
-The sandbox folder contains some other models I was testing and experimenting with, and the images folder contains snapshots of the decision tree trained.
+The sandbox folder contains some other models I was testing and experimenting with (some fun R&D), the images folder contains snapshots of the decision tree trained, and the data folder contains the tick data for security ABC.

 Just ensure you have the following modules installed: